neudesic/documentation-solution-centers/process/interviews/interview-values-developer.md

 #### What does it look like?

-- Ability to communicate effectively
+- Ability to communicate clearly
-- Ability to give and receive feedback effectively
+- Ability to give and receive feedback with willingness and empathy
 - Looking at team needs and teammate needs before your own

 #### Example Questions